D-Mona/jcl-guitar-clinics/README.md

 ### Content

 - The instructor information on the Instructors page was taken from each musicians page on https://www.wikipedia.org/ .
-- All of the videos on the Instructors page are from https://www.youtube.com .
+- All of the videos on the Instructors page were from https://www.youtube.com .
-- All icons in the footer were taken from https://fontawesome.com .
+- All the icons in the footer were taken from https://fontawesome.com .

 ### Media